-Kylie Watson, Donald Elliott, and Olivia Loadwick explored managing cyber incidents and stressed the importance of involving leaders beyond the cyber team in a Security Edge panel discussion.
+Kylie Watson – CISO at DXC Technology, Donald Elliott – CIO at Cricket Australia, and Olivia Loadwick – Partner at McKinsey & Company explored managing cyber incidents and stressed the importance of involving leaders beyond the cyber team in a Security Edge panel discussion.

 Peter Hind, Principal Research Analyst at ADAPT, moderated the session, guiding the conversation around the need for broader leadership involvement in managing cyber incidents and how a multi-departmental approach builds resilience.